-- 3.1 Given the relatively low level of incidents recorded by Kent Fire and Rescue Services it would be difficult to justify the introduction of a specific PSPO banning the use of barbeques in public open spaces at this time. - 3.2 It is recommended that Officers continue working with Community Safety colleagues to monitor statistics of barbeque related fires within Swale and to monitor the impacts of other Council's bans (including Canterbury's) and the effectiveness of PSPO enforcement.
+- 3.1 Given the low level of incidents recorded by Kent Fire and Rescue Services, it would be difficult to justify the introduction of a specific additional byelaw or PSPO banning the use of barbeques in public open spaces at this time. - 3.2 It is further recommended that Officers undertake a social media campaign at the appropriate time of year to highlight the risks of use of disposable barbeques and fires in public open space, and to clearly state that they are not permitted under our current byelaws.